-Plan Ahead!
-Decisions, Decisions...
+Plan ahead!
+Decisions, decisions...

-Trackers represent a significant investment in time and money, so it makes sense to allow for a significant planning period before launching the first wave, especially since we want to minimize any changes post-launch.
+Trackers represent a significant investment of time and money, so it makes sense to allow for a significant planning period before launching the first wave to minimize any changes post-launch.

 As with any project, start by asking some questions for clarification: